CiscoDevNet/cjaas-widgets/CustomerJourney/README-VERSION-9.0.0.md

 <i>The JDS Customer Journey Widget accepts specific properties to interact with the JDS APIs</i>

-* The following attributes and properties of JDS Widget are supported with the following version
+<sub>_The following attributes and properties of JDS Widget are supported with the following version_</sub>

 ```
 https://cjaas.cisco.com/widgets/customer-journey-9.0.0.js